HISTORY: THE STORY OF HUMANITY

 Dr. William Bennett, author, America: The Last Best Hope

 When teaching the history of our country, those things become even more important.
 History, after all, is the story of humanity itself.
-There’s ugliness in that story, but there’s good too.
+There’s ugliness in that story, but there’s good, too.
 Focusing only on one or the other is dangerous.
 One paints history in a malignant and destructive light, while the other paints it in a grandiose and unrealistic utopia.

 This country is the greatest political story ever told.
 We are uniquely blessed and we have taken unique advantage of those blessings.
 And although it’s the greatest political story ever told, our children have not been told that story.